-Direct, physical impacts from harvesting of the dominant fucoids, or littorinids are assessed through the abrasion and penetration of the seabed pressures.
-Ascophyllum nodosum creates a dominant turf within this biotope.
+Direct, physical impacts from harvesting are assessed through the abrasion and penetration of the seabed pressures.
+The characterizing species Fucus vesiculosus creates a dominant turf within this biotope.
 The dominance of this characterizing species means it could easily be incidentally removed from this biotope as by-catch when other species are being targeted.
 The loss of this species and other associated species would decrease species richness and negatively impact on the ecosystem function.